 How do trustees approve grants?

-The Board of Trustees perform their grant-making decision based off of the Foundation's assessment team's view of all the applications.
-It is recommended to applicants to follow the application portal instructions to ensure they have provided everything so that the application passes the assessment team's first level of checks.
-The Board will offer grant funds, full or in part, that fit the funding priorities, meet any of the Foundation’s charitable objects and which were to be deployed anywhere in Northern Powergrid’s operating area, there are no risks associated with the proposa...
+The Board of Trustees perform their grant-making decision by utilising the Foundation's management team's view of all the applications.
+It is recommended applicants follow the portal instructions to ensure they have provided everything, so the application passes the first level of checks.
+The Board will offer grant funds, full or in part, that fit the funding priorities, meet the Foundation’s charitable objects and are located in Northern Powergrid’s operating area.
+The board may also measure against proposal risk and the impact the project may generate.

 How much money can the trustees award?